 A unique, intensive three-year programme for students from diverse academic backgrounds

 The integrated Law and Finance programme combines the original courses and pedagogy of the Law School and of the School of Management and Innovation into a coherent six-semester programme, one semester of which is devoted to an internship.
 The programme is designed for students with an excellent undergraduate degree in any field.
 It is the only joint degree of its kind offered by a single institution in France.
-The first cohort will commence in September 2018.

 Students admitted to the programme follow the curricula of the Master in Economic Law at the Law School and of the Master in Finance and Strategy at the School of Management and Innovation.
-Christophe Jamin, dean of Sciences Po Law School, and Marie-Laure Djelic, co-dean of the School of Management and Innovation are the academic directors of the programme.
+Christophe Jamin, dean of Sciences Po Law School, and Marie-Laure Djelic, dean of the School of Management and Innovation are the academic directors of the programme.